myypo/clorinde/examples/basic_sync/README.md

 you're ready to get started.

-Before running this example, you should familiarize yourself with Cornucopia's CLI using the `--help` flag.
+Before running this example, you should familiarize yourself with Clorinde's CLI using the `--help` flag.

 ## Take a look!
-This crate contains a fully working example of a minimal Cornucopia crate.
+This crate contains a fully working example of a minimal Clorinde crate.
 There are a few queries defined for you in the `queries/` folder, along with a schema in the `schema.sql` file.
-The Rust modules have already been generated in the `src/cornucopia.rs` file.
+The Rust modules have already been generated in the `src/clorinde.rs` file.

 In `src/main.rs` you can see the queries in action, as you would use them in your own crate.